 Work and travel authorization (EAD) will be issued within approximately 90 days of submitting the applications for periods generally of one year, and each is renewable throughout this final stage of the permanent residence process.

 - The I-485 and related forms and documents are submitted to one of two regional USCIS Service Centers, depending on where the applicant lives.

 - All applicants are given an appointment to appear at a local USCIS application support center to be fingerprinted.

 I-485 Total Time

 Generally takes 10 to 12 months for the USCIS Service Center to issue an approval notice for the I-485.

 The USCIS will send the actual “green” card within one to three months or the applicant can go to their local CIS office to have his or her passport stamped at that time to permit foreign travel.

 The new permanent resident should be sure to present their new card or stamped passport to the H.R. department so the I-9, Employment Eligibility form can be updated in their records.

-The total time from start to finish for an employer sponsored Green card is based on the country specific queue.
-The country queue is defined by your country of birth.
+The total time from start to finish for an employer sponsored Green card is based on the country specific country queue, which is defined by YOUR country of BIRTH.

-What this means is that if you are an Indian and start the GC process in 2014, you can’t really complete the STEP 3 (as mentioned above) unless your country’s date reaches 2014.
+What this means is that if you are an Indian and started the GC process in 2014, you can’t really complete the STEP 3 (as mentioned above) unless your country’s date reaches 2014.